heliistanders/awe/README.md

 AWE itself is written in GO.
 It uses SQLite3 to persist data.
 A frontend written with vue can be found here: https://github.com/heliistanders/awe-frontend

+## Goal

+Within each challenge a /flag.txt can be found.
+This flag gets automatically generated, everytime a challenge is started.
+The goal is to use an exploit to get the content of the file aka the flag.
+The flag can then be submitted.
+If the flag is correct, the challenge is marked as solved and you get access to the challenge via an web terminal.

 # Requirements
 - docker
 - a user which can access docker (root, or a user in the docker group)